Distributed Edge Coloring with Small Palettes and a Special Case of the Constructive Lov\'asz Local Lemma: Lower Bound for -Edge Coloring

 \section{Lower Bound for $(2\Delta-2)$-Edge Coloring}

-The \emph{sinkless orientation} problem is to direct the edges such that no vertex has out-degree zero.
-Since this problem becomes \emph{harder} with fewer edges, we let $\Delta$ denote the \emph{minimum} degree in this problem, whereas in the edge coloring problem $\Delta$ is still the maximum degree.
-We first observe that sinkless orientation on 2-vertex colored bipartite graphs is reducible to $(2\Delta-2)$-edge coloring.
+The \emph{sinkless orientation} problem~\cite{BrandtEtal16} is to direct the edges such that no vertex has out-degree zero.
+Since this problem becomes \emph{harder} with fewer edges, in this section we write $\mindeg$ and $\maxdeg$ to denote the \emph{minimum} and the \emph{maximum} degree.
+We follow the method of~\cite{BrandtEtal16} and~\cite{ChangKP19}, who proved that $\Delta$-coloring graphs (even trees) requires $\Omega(\log_\Delta \log n)$ in $\RandLOCAL$ and $\Omega(\log_\Delta n)$ in $\DetLOCAL$.
+Brandt et al.~\cite{BrandtEtal16} begin by reducing the sinkless orientation problem, \emph{in which nodes initially know a $\Delta$-edge coloring of the graph}, to $\Delta$-vertex coloring.
+Having the $\Delta$-edge coloring available is essential for making the reduction work, and intuitively it leaks no information helpful for solving either problem.
+In Theorem~\ref{thm:so-ec-reduction} we begin with a similar reduction, showing that sinkless orientation on bipartite graphs, \emph{in which nodes initially know a proper $2$-vertex coloring}, is reducible to $(2\Delta-2)$-edge coloring.
+We then proceed to prove lower bounds on sinkless orientation, given the aforementioned $2$-vertex coloring, and even given a proper $(2\Delta-1)$-edge coloring.
+(By Theorem~\ref{thm:so-ec-reduction}, reducing the edge-coloring palette to $2\Delta-2$ would trivialize the sinkless orientation problem.)